 Sometimes the only thing you’re doing to cause discolored teeth is naturally aging.
 Yes, when we age it is possible that our teeth will fade and not be as white as we remember.
 That’s because the outer layer of enamel on your teeth becomes worn and as it disappears, it reveals the color of dentin.

 Dentin is the softer layer of tissue underneath your hard enamel.
 It’s yellow and works to protect the nerves located inside your tooth’s inner pulp.
 Its color has a large impact on your tooth’s appearance as thanks to the transparency of enamel, is how dentin shows.
-Dr. Elias can work with you to figure out the best solution if your age has affected how your teeth look.
+Our teeth whitening dentist can work with you to figure out the best solution if your age has affected how your teeth look.

 4. Your Dietary Choices